-Back your vehicle beyond any hill, curve, or other obstruction that prevents other drivers from seeing the vehicle within 500 feet.
+Back beyond any hill, curve, or other obstruction that prevents other drivers from seeing the vehicle within 500 feet.
 If line of sight view is obstructed due to hill or curve, move the rear-most triangle to a point back down the road so warning is provided.
 See Figure 2.10.

 When putting out the triangles, hold them between yourself and the oncoming traffic for your own safety.
 (So other drivers can see you.)

 Use Your Horn When Needed.
-Your horn can let others know you're there.
+Your horn can let others know you are there.
 It can help to avoid a crash.
-Use your horn when needed, however, it can startle others and could be dangerous when used unnecessarily.
+Use your horn when needed.
+However, it can startle others and could be dangerous when used unnecessarily.

-2.6 - Controlling Speed
+2.6 - CONTROLLING SPEED